Gluten Free Diet – What Is The Hype All About?

 While the popularity of gluten-free diets has extended beyond those who have celiac disease or gluten sensitivity, there is no clear evidence that avoiding gluten offers any health benefits for the majority of the population…

-Folks, before you jump on the next fad-diet bandwagon, think about whether it is necessary for you… unless you have a wheat allergy, celiac disease, or non-celiac gluten sensitivity, there is absolutely no point to avoid wheat or gluten…
+Folks, before you jump on the next fad-diet bandwagon, think about whether it is necessary for you… unless you have a wheat allergy, celiac disease, or non-celiac gluten sensitivity, there is absolutely no point in avoiding wheat or gluten…

 Reference: